lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ![](/assets/linode3.png)

-Go with the Nanode 1GB Plan, you won't need anything more for serving a static site:
+The Nanode 1GB Plan will do for serving a static site:

 ![](/assets/linode4.png)

-Give it a descriptive label or just use the default one.

-Create a root password and don't forget it, you'll need it to log in.

-Click create on the right hand side and wait for your server to be created.
+Give it a descriptive label or just use the default one, create a root password, click create on the right hand side and wait for your server to be created.
 Once the icon says "Running" you're ready to log in:

 ![](/assets/linode5.png)

 ### Logging in and creating a user

-To log in to the server you'll need to copy its IP address:
+To log in to the server you'll need its IP address:

 ![](/assets/linode6.png)